 Date & time

-This seminar examines how nonviolent actions by unarmed civilians are used in attempts to protect other civilians; how these strategies are perceived by other protection actors; and the implications this has for protection of civilians regimes more broadly.
-The seminar presents Felicity’s study, which is multi-sited, drawing on two years of ethnographic and interview-based research with protection practitioners and communities, featuring an in-depth case analysis of how these issues have shaped civilian protection responses in the conflict in South Sudan.
+This mid-term review seminar examines how nonviolent actions by unarmed civilians are used in attempts to protect other civilians; how these strategies are perceived by other protection actors; and the implications this has for protection of civilians regimes more broadly.
+The study is multi-sited, drawing on two years of ethnographic and interview-based research with protection practitioners and communities, featuring an in-depth case analysis of how these issues have shaped civilian protection responses in the conflict in South Sudan.

 About the speaker